Basics of Design Studio

 In the Design phase, you can test a query or other operation to make sure all components are valid.
 Or you can actually run the operation, which displays an operations monitor at the bottom of your screen to report start/end times and progress, number of records processed, and success or failure.

-Every element you create in Studio is defined in metadata.
-The metadata is deployed to an Environment to be stored, and is then managed by the Management Console.
+Every element you create in Studio is defined in a project.
+The project is deployed to an Environment to be stored, and is then managed by the Management Console.

 You can navigate the Design Studio User Interface by using the following components: